Northcote Point wharf renewal Northcote Point wharf renewal

 - A more sheltered waiting area for passengers.

-- December - Start of Procurement process and resource consent application submitted.
+- From December 2019 - start of procurement process and resource consent application submitted.

-- Mid 2020 – construction work to be completed.
+- End of 2020 - construction work to be completed.

 Stage 1: Design (Complete)